Connecting Constructive Notions of Ordinals in Homotopy Type Theory

-Finally, we consider \emph{suprema/least upper bounds}.
-We restrict ourselves to the case of $\N$-indexed sequences, i.e.\ we assume we are given a function $f : \N \to A$.
-We say that $a$ is a \emph{supremum} or the \emph{least upper bound} of $f$ if $a$ is at least as large as every $f_i$, and if any other $x$ with this property is at least as large as $a$,
+Finally, we consider \emph{suprema/least upper bounds} of $\N$-indexed sequences.
+We say that $a$ is a \emph{supremum} or the \emph{least upper bound} of $f : \N \to A$, if $a$ is at least as large as every $f_i$, and if any other $x$ with this property is at least as large as $a$:

-As before, the \emph{type of suprema} of a given function $f$ is the evident total space, and a function $\sqcup : (\N \to A) \to A$ \emph{calculates suprema} if we have